aimclub/BAMT/docs/source/examples/read_structure_param_learning.rst

     bn.set_structure(edges=structure)

-The next step is to learn parameters from data, to do this we need to read the data:
+The next step is to learn parameters from data, to do this we need to read the data and perform parameters learning:

 .. code-block:: python